MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/upgrade-packages.md

 Once than then review the PR changes.

 Here's a PR I created when testing: [#9 in vue-quickstart](https://github.com/MichaelCurrin/vue-quickstart/pull/9).
+It created a lockfile but ideally one would be updated.

 ### Verify result with CI